ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-2_draft.md

 - I just jumped back into my notebook, why am I getting an authorization error?
 You'll need to re-run the terminal commands when you start up your notebook again.

+- I ran into a strange issue, Please help!
+No worries!
+This is a fairly new authetication method we are using, so feel free to email us [here](c562462b.groups.purdue.edu@amer.teams.ms)